We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 5. Lawful basis for the processing of personal data

-We believe that it is in our legitimate interests, or is necessary for the performance of a contract, to collect and use personal information to operate our business and to provide a service that you have requested.
-In some cases, we may be under a legal duty to use or disclose personal information, for example to comply with a request from an official body.
+We believe that it is in our legitimate interests, or is necessary for the performance of a contract, or we obtain consent to collect and use personal data to operate our business and to provide a service that you have requested.
+In some cases, we may be under a legal duty to use or disclose personal data, for example to comply with a request from an official body.

 7. International transfer

-We are a global organisation and use third parties located in other countries to help us run our business.
-This includes countries outside the European Union ("EU") and to countries that do not have laws that provide specific protection for personal data.
+We are a global organisation and use third parties located in other countries to help us run our business, including other companies within the Bunzl Group in some circumstances.
+This includes countries outside the “EU” and to countries that do not have laws that provide specific protection for personal data.
 We have taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the EU are done lawfully.
 Where we transfer personal data outside of the EU to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will be under an agreement which covers the EU requirements for the transfer of personal data outside the EU.

-We will take steps to keep your information for only as long as is necessary for our business needs and in compliance with any legal or regulatory duties to retain personal information for a particular period.
-However long we retain personal information for, we will make sure it is subject to appropriate security.
+We will take steps to keep your data for only as long as is necessary for our business needs and in compliance with any legal or regulatory duties to retain personal data for a particular period.
+However long we retain personal data for, we will ensure it is subject to appropriate security.

 9. Security measures

-We have what we believe are appropriate security controls in place to protect personal data.
-Risk assessment, including assessing risks to the rights and freedoms of data subjects, is at the heart of our Information Security Management System.
+We will implement measures to protect your data, including appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to your personal data to those individuals, agents, contractors and other third parties who have a business need to know.
 We do not, however, have any control over what happens between your device and the boundary of our information infrastructure.
 You should be aware of the many information security risks that exist and take appropriate steps to safeguard your own information.
 We accept no liability in respect of breaches that occur beyond our sphere of control.